Rafael-Kauati/CSLP-projects/Projeto/Deliverable_4/README.md

 ```

 ## Code Components
-#### Frame Predicter
+#### Frame Predictor
-The Frame predicter is the class that analyses and develops the final values used to encode the input frames.
+The Frame predictor is the class that analyses and develops the final values used to encode the input frames.

 This class also manages all other inner classes and guarantees they have all the values they need to fully work.

-For encoding, the frame predicter accepts frames one by one and predicts the values of each pixel.
+For encoding, the frame predictor accepts frames one by one and predicts the values of each pixel.

 These values are then passed along to the Golomb encoder.

 For decoding, the frame predictor calls the Golomb decoder which then promptly returns the values as needed.

-The predicter then compares the value with the previous and assembles the decoded frame.
+The predictor then compares the value with the previous and assembles the decoded frame.

 #### Golomb
 The Golomb classes have two main functions: encode a number and decode a given number.

-This encoding/decoding is then called multiple times by some set functions and all the required values to read or write are transmited to/from the BitStream class.
+This encoding/decoding is then called multiple times by some set functions and all the required values to read or write are transmitted to/from the BitStream class.

 Our Golomb implementation takes into account negative numbers by transforming all into positive representations.